nazariinyzhnyk/sorting-algs/README.md

 ## Requirements

-No specific requirements for this project jet.
+No specific requirements for this project yet.
 If any, to install them:

 ```bash
 pip install -r requirements.txt